We are delighted that you have shown interest in our company. Data protection is of a particularly high priority for IDEA Consult NV.

 We may be called to collect, use and/or process personal data based on the following:

 - Consent: the individual has given clear consent for us to process their personal data for a specific purpose.

 - Contract: the processing is necessary for a contract we have with the individual, or because they have asked us to take specific steps before entering into a contract.

 - Legal obligation: the processing is necessary for us to comply with the law (not including contractual obligations).

-- Public task: the processing is necessary for you to perform a task in the public interest.
+- Public task: the processing is necessary to perform a task in the public interest.

-- Legitimate interests: the processing is necessary for your legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.
-(This cannot apply if you are a public authority processing data to perform your official tasks.)
+- Legitimate interests: the processing is necessary based on our legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.

 Examples of personal data we may be called to collect use and or process include but not limited to: first name, last name/surname, maiden name, e-mail address, home address (street, zip, postal code, city), phone number, photo, date of birth, national identification number (social), employee number, IP address, cookie ID, location data, social media profile IDs/links, employment history, job title, education history (…).
 Special personal data may include: sex/gender, race/ethnicity, place/city/country of birth, spouse name (…)

 4. Technical and organizational measures

 IDEA Consult NV has implemented numerous technical and organizational measures to ensure the most complete protection of personal data.
 The following measures have been implemented (including but not limited to):